casefabric/guide/docs/mendix/overview.md

 Case Management actions.
 [Interact with cases](usecases.md) explains more on how to interact with the case model within your application.

+## Required Mendix setup

-**IMPORTANT** The current release requires an external database setup for Postgres or Microsoft SQL Server.
+The current release requires an external database setup for Postgres, Microsoft SQL Server or Oracle.

+Next to that, the DCM module needs users to work with.
+This means that in your application security, you need to set the security level to demo or production.

 ## Inside the Mendix Runtime